 The notice is issued under the Building Act 2004.

-If you have received a notice from the Christchurch City Council indicating that your building has been assessed as being earthquake-prone, you have six months to respond to the Council.
+If you have received a notice from the Christchurch City Council indicating that your building has been assessed as being earthquake prone and you do not agree with this assessment or have completed stregthening work, please send your Engineering Assessment or completion documentation to DEEs@ccc.govt.nz.

-You can send us your engineering assessment and one of our engineers will review the information if you disagree with the notice.
+One of our engineers will review the information provided.
 If our engineer’s review agrees with your information we will remove your building from the Earthquake-prone Building Register.
-If our engineer’s review disagrees with your information we will continue to issue you with a yellow section 124 notice.
+If our engineer’s review disagrees with your information we will continue to issue you with a section 124 notice.

-A copy of any notice issued by the Council must be fixed to the building by Council officers and must not be removed or relocated without the Council’s approval.
+A copy of any notice issued by the Council must be fixed to the building and must not be removed or relocated without the Council’s approval.

 The Council will consider enforcement action if a notice is not displayed correctly.